 Dr. Kings words are a beautiful message to be considered thoughtfully.

-Thirty two years after Dr. King’s passing equality for all people is long overdue.
+More than 35 years after Dr. King’s passing, equality for all people is long overdue.
 Now is the time to end all discrimination.
 As did Dr. King, I also have a dream that children will live in a nation where they will not be judged by the color of their skin nor the by country of their ancestors origin but by the content of their character.